 Owned by Camilla Comins and her husband, the renowned photographer Russel Wasserfall, it has to be one of the homeliest restaurants around.
 Camilla is in the kitchen with her brother Jason Comins making a formidable chef team, while Russel with his boundless wit is there to welcome guests and see to the front of house affairs.

-The space is small, but being a gorgeous summers day, the tables were spread out all over the lawn and under the trees inviting guest to really appreciate the true meaning of a long, lazy al fresco lunch.
+The space is small, but being a gorgeous summer’s day, the tables were spread out all over the lawn and under the trees inviting guests to really appreciate the true meaning of a long, lazy al fresco lunch.

-The menu changes weekly as they are only open on a Saturday and Sunday and is posted up on their website for you to get excited about before your visit.
-Due to their popularity and need for careful planning around these two days it is essential to book.
-It is also essential to keep to your original booking as there is no walk-in trade to compensate for last minute cancellations.
+The menu changes weekly as they are only open on Saturday and Sunday and is posted up on their website for you to get excited about before your visit.
+Due to their popularity and need for careful planning around these two days, it is essential to book.
+It is also essential to keep to your original booking as there is no walk-in trade to compensate for last-minute cancellations.